FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/gettingapikey-limited-scope.png" alt="Limiting the scope of the created API key." class="img-fluid" figure=false %}

-Under Applications, click on the green magnifying glass by "Secret Birthdays" and take note of the Client Id (which is the same as the Application Id, so we use them interchangeabley) and Client Secret.
+Under Applications, click on the green magnifying glass by "Secret Birthdays" and take note of the Client Id (which is the same as the Application Id, so we use them interchangeably) and Client Secret.
 You need to scroll down a bit in the modal to get to the correct section.

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/fusionauth-clientidsecret.png" alt="Getting the Application ID from FusionAuth." class="img-fluid" figure=false %}